ChristianPauly/ChristianPauly.github.io/homescreen.md

 layout: default
 title: Homescreen
 ---
-# Homescreen for Ubuntu Touch
+# Find a new homescreen for Ubuntu Touch
 Hey guys.
 I would like to share some thoughts about this topic in this blog post.
 This is only my opinion but maybe this can help us to find a good solution.

 ### Let's assume that "home" is this: